Services-as-Software: Why AI Is Inverting the SaaS Model for Agencies

 Where does the services-as-software thesis come from?

 The intellectual lineage runs through three sources, each building on the previous one.
+Together they represent a convergence of venture capital conviction, institutional restructuring, and market data that rarely aligns this cleanly around a single thesis.

-Foundation Capital (2025): Ashu Garg published the foundational analysis.
+Ashu Garg published the foundational analysis.
 The core argument: every professional service that follows a repeatable process is vulnerable to software automation.
 Accounting, legal review, customer support, marketing execution, media relations.
 The $4.6 trillion figure represents the aggregate spend on these services globally.
 Foundation Capital began investing in companies executing the thesis before publishing the research.

-Y Combinator (Spring 2026): Aaron Epstein's RFS brief applied the thesis to agencies specifically.
+Aaron Epstein's RFS brief applied the thesis to agencies specifically.
 His framing: "The next big companies may not sell software.
 They'll do the work."
 Epstein argued that agencies are the clearest application of the thesis because agency work is process-heavy, execution-dense, and scales poorly with humans.
 AI-native agencies fix all three constraints.
 YC began accepting AI-native agency applications for its Spring 2026 batch.

-UBS / Accenture (2026): UBS analyst Kevin McVeigh projected that the convergence of AI, software, and services into outcome-based integrated systems could create a $1.5 trillion "services-as-software" opportunity by 2035.
+UBS analyst Kevin McVeigh projected that the convergence of AI, software, and services into outcome-based integrated systems could create a $1.5 trillion "services-as-software" opportunity by 2035.
 Accenture restructured its entire organization under a unified "Reinvention Services" model to position for this shift.
 When a $64 billion consulting firm reorganizes around a thesis, the thesis has institutional weight.

 Which companies are executing the services-as-software thesis?